-- Adaptation Distillation: All DCAU shows took the best parts of all DC Comics elements and modernized them.
+- Adaptation Distillation: All of the DCAU installments took the best parts of all DC Comics elements and modernized them.

 - Art Evolution: The universe as a whole steadily improved in animation with each new installment.
 This was first done with The New Batman Adventures in order to tie it in with Superman: The Animated Series, as well as make it easier to keep characters On Model.

 - The first superhero ever seen in the DC Animated Universe was Batman.
 The last hero in the final Curtain Call at the end of Justice League Unlimited is Batman.

 - The final scene in the Justice League Unlimited episode "Epilogue" mirrored the first shot of the very first Batman: The Animated Series episode, with the episode being written before the series was renewed for its third & final season.
-Whilst it didn't end up book ending the DCAU (at least, not by our chronology), it did book end the first shot of BTAS with the final shot of the future Batman.
+Whilst it didn't end up book ending the DCAU (at least, not by our chronology), it did book end the first shot of Batman: TAS with the final shot of the future Batman.